Miragon/miranum-platform/README.md

     </p>
 </div>

+> Notice: This repository, miranum-platform, is now archived.
+All future development and updates will take place in the [miranum](https://github.com/Miragon/miranum) repository.
+Please refer to the new repository for the latest changes and contributions.

 ## About The Project
 Miranum Platform is an open source production ready process automation platform with a focus on human-task driven processes.